GLOSSARY

 Low-voltage applications can be found in many areas of electrical engineering – from control and communication systems to lighting or sensor technology in automation.
 This voltage level is also becoming increasingly important in modern building technology, particularly due to the integration of LED lighting, low-voltage systems and smart controls.

-The development of such systems increasingly follows the requirements for energy efficiency and safety.
+The development of such systems increasingly follows the requirements for energy efficiency and operational protection.
 The low voltage significantly reduces the risk of electrical damage, which increases the reliability and service life of electrical devices.

 VDE specifications and protective measures

 Compliance with VDE regulations is crucial to ensure the safe operation of low and extra-low voltage systems.
-Especially in safety-critical applications, such as in medical devices or control centers, all components must be tested in accordance with these standards.
+Especially in safety-critical applications, such as medical systems or control centers, all components must be tested in accordance with these standards.

 In addition to the VDE, constructive protection also plays an important role: insulation, protective conductors and earthing help to prevent residual currents.
 Protection class III systems are considered particularly reliable as they do not provide any dangerous voltage levels.